eleurent/nature-go/README.md

 ### 2. University: studying species

-Once enough observations of a species have been collected, this unlocks the ability to do an academic study.
+Once enough observations of any species have been collected, this unlocks the ability to do an academic study of this species.

 There can be several kind of studies:

-- answering a **knowledge exam** (quizz with multiple choice or open questions)
+1. answering a **knowledge exam** (quizz with multiple choice or open questions)
-  - a quizz is passed only by correctly answering 100% correctly, and we do not give feedback only the final score.
+  - a quizz is passed only by correctly answering 100% correctly (?)
-  - the questions are sampled over discovered species
+  - the questions are sampled from discovered species only
-  - a quizz can be passed again, but each question already answered has diminishing returns (incentivizes discovering new species to get new questions).
+  - a quizz can be taken again, but each question already answered has diminishing returns (incentivizes discovering new species to get new questions).
   - the difficulty of the quizz can be controlled through the difficulty of its questions, or the number of questions in the quizz
-- passing an **identification test**: given images of birds/plants that have been observed, find the correct specie
+2. taking an **identification test**: given images of birds/plants that have been observed, find the correct specie
+  - either select the correct image matching a given species label, or the correct species label matching a given image.
   - the difficulty will increase naturally as we discover more and more species
   - there will be a lot of repetition initially, but this is key to learning
-- possibly do active learning to adapt the tests content to the user's past attempts?

 Studying is also rewarded with XP, but not only.

+Could we do active learning to adapt the tests content to the user's past attempts?

 ### 3. Academia: writing publications?